openbaton/integration-tests/README.md

 # Integration Tests

 This project provides integration tests for Open Baton.
-Thirteen different tests are provided by default.
+Fourteen different tests are provided by default.
 Extending this set of tests provided is also possible just replicating one of the ones already existing, and providing different descriptors.

 1. scenario-dummy-iperf
 2. scenario-many-dependencies